Skip to main content

 Data Collector

-A data collector can be added from a specific data scope, and it collects multiple entries of data, represented by data slices in the same or children scope.
+A data collector can be added from a specific data scope, and it collects multiple entries of data from the same or children scope.

 For example,